Bipolar disorder: What you need to know

 In conjunction with medication, talk therapy is usually recommended for managing bipolar disorder.

-Management of bipolar usually involves both medications and therapy.
+Management of bipolar disorder usually involves both medications and therapy.
 Medication for bipolar disorder includes:

 - mood stabilizers